STEAK AND ALE PIE

 beef stock cubes and stir until dissolved.

-according to how much juice has come out of the meat
+to how much juice has come out of the meat so add gradually

 Dijon mustard (English mustard can be used if preferred).

-squares (the shape and decoration is down to your
+(the shape and decoration is down to your imagination) and

 serve your Steak